-We live in the world where production of a single good typically involves manufacturing inputs from many different countries around the globe.
-For example, a typical iPhone production takes place in as many as 7 countries, including USA, Mongolia, Japan, Korea, Taiwan, China and even Switzerland.
+We live in a world where the production of a single good typically involves manufacturing inputs from many different countries around the globe.
+For example, a typical iPhone production takes place in as many as 7 countries, including the USA, Mongolia, Japan, Korea, Taiwan, China, and even Switzerland.
 This is what is known to economists as global value chains (GVC).
 The emergence of GVC more than two decades ago transformed the way economists think about countries’ comparative advantage and specialization in production.
 It has also transformed the understanding of what it takes for a country to be successfully integrated into world trade networks and derive maximum benefit from global trade

 In the past, a country’s comparative advantage was understood in terms of specific products (e.g. according to the classical example of David Ricardo, Portugal would specialize in and export wine, while England would specialize in cloth).
 This old-school “wine-for-cloth” approach led many developing countries astray by shifting their focus towards import substitution and infant-industry protectionism.
 By protecting certain industries, countries hoped to one day develop capacity for producing and exporting certain high value-added goods (e.g. Brazil tried, and failed, to develop its nascent computer industry by protectionist measures).

 The emergence of GVC and fragmentation of production meant that the share of intermediate manufactured goods imports in total world imports was more than 50%, while 70% of services imports were intermediate services.
 Participation in GVC became of crucial importance not only for larger emerging markets but also for smaller developing economies.
-Researchers find that GVC participation benefits countries in several important ways: 1) more gains from trade tend to accrue to domestic capital and labor 2) exports become more sophisticated – this is known as “product upgrading” 3) export base becomes more diversified 4) countries enjoy greater access to international markets, knowledge spillovers and technology transfers.
-These benefits accrue not only to large firms but to small and medium enterprises, who can exploit their speed and flexibility to carve a niche in the global market.
+Researchers find that GVC participation benefits countries in several important ways: 1) more gains from trade tend to accrue to domestic capital and labor 2) exports become more sophisticated – this is known as “product upgrading” 3) export base becomes more diversified 4) countries enjoy greater access to international markets, knowledge spillovers, and technology transfers.
+These benefits accrue not only to large firms but small and medium enterprises, who can exploit their speed and flexibility to carve a niche in the global market.

 ARE DEVELOPING COUNTRIES READY TO REAP THE BENEFITS?

 And yet, despite the obvious benefits, developing countries find it hard to integrate into global value chains.
-For them, the impediments to GVC participation are often linked to institutional factors: contract enforceability, strength of business environment, degree of property rights protection.
-These factors along with quality of the labor force and lack of infrastructure determine the degree to which these countries can participate and benefit from GVC.
-In order to understand these issues, the first step is to measure precisely to what extent are countries integrated into global value chains, where lie the weaknesses and what can be done about it.
+For them, the impediments to GVC participation are often linked to institutional factors: contract enforceability, the strength of the business environment, degree of property rights protection.
+These factors along with the quality of the labor force and lack of infrastructure determine the degree to which these countries can participate and benefit from GVC.
+In order to understand these issues, the first step is to measure precisely to what extent are countries integrated into global value chains, where lie the weaknesses are, and what can be done about it.